 This policy establishes guidelines and procedures for non-salary and deferred compensation at UNC Asheville in accordance with UNC Board of Governors Policy 300.2.14.

-These provisions apply to Faculty and Non-Faculty employees holding positions exempt from the State Personnel Act (EPA).
+These provisions apply to Faculty and Non-Faculty employees holding positions exempt from the State Human Resources Act (EHRA).
 Exceptions:

 A. Non-Salary and deferred compensation for the Chancellor is governed by the UNC Board of Governors Policy 300.2.14 and 300.1.5,